mylesaguilar/markdown-portfolio/index.md

 ```
-Disclaimer: This site is used to demonstrate Markdown and is not intended to be a comprehensive outline of Nikola Tesla's life.
+Disclaimer: This site is used to demonstrate the skills about GitHub Flavored Markdown and is not intended to be a comprehensive outline of someone's life.
+Weena Lualhati is a fictional character only.
 ```

 ---